JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

   outer: <personLexicalEnvironment>
 }
 ```
-As there’s no variable in `displayName` function, its environment record will be empty.
-During the execution of this function, the JavaScript engine will try to find the variable `name` in the function’s lexical environment.
+As there's no variable in `displayName` function, its environment record will be empty.
+During the execution of this function, the JavaScript engine will try to find the variable `name` in the function's lexical environment.

 As there are no variables in the lexical environment of `displayName` function, it will look into the outer lexical environment, that is, the lexical environment of the `person` function which still there in the memory.
 The JavaScript engine finds the variable and `name` is printed to the console.